jeffpar/pcjs.v1/disks/pcx86/tools/other/norton/3.00/README.md

     DS, has malfunctioned on a few hard disks.

-    We've tested and used the DS program literally thousands of times on many differen disk formats without encountering any problems.
+    We've tested and used the DS program literally thousands of times on many different disk formats without encountering any problems.
 Nevertheless,
     a few customers have reported difficulties.